Viewing this page on your device?

 Catching a ball is good for bilateral coordination, but if mom has to keep chasing missed balls, it can get pretty tedious!

-Here is a great way to help your child practice ball skills without chasing after missed balls all day long: suspend a ball in a net as shown in the photos below, and your child can practice pushing and catching the ball without it getting away from him!
+Here is a great way to help your child practice ball skills without chasing after missed balls all day long: suspend a ball in a net as shown in the photos below, and your child can practice pushing and catching the ball with both hands!